AvacWeb/Animax/README.md

 ####What are animation styles?
 The "style" dictates how the inbetween values from your start and end points will be calculated, this effects how the animation runs in many ways.

 The best way to think about it, is by considering an animation of an element moving from 0 to 100 (left property).
 There are many ways of going about this animation; 20 increments of 5px, 10 increments of 10px, even 100 increments 1px.
 These options are all linear animations, as they all make the same increment each time.
-This would make a very plain an basic animation.
+This would make a very plain and basic animation.
 The speed would stay the same throughout, it would suddenly start and suddenly end.

-Now the styles allow you to make the animations look smooth, accellerate and slow down.
+The styles allow you to make the animations look smooth, accellerate and slow down.
 Thinking back to our example above, if we were to perform 5 increments of 10, 5 increments of 6 and then 5 increments of 4.
 It would appear as if the element is slowing down near the end of the animation.

 ####How do I create the increments?
 The increments that dictate a style is in an array, and each figure in the array represents a percentage increase.